wearefrank/frank-runner/README.md

 # Run Ibis Configurations with Tomcat

-This project will help you run your Ibis configuration(s) with Tomcat.
+This project will help you run your Ibis configurations with Tomcat.

-Basically all you have to do is to clone this project from within the same folder that contains your Ibis project folder(s) (or clone to an empty folder to start from scratch):
+Basically all you have to do is clone this project and run tomcat4ibis.bat by double clicking it.
+Or execute the following commands:

 ```
 projects> git clone https://github.com/ibissource/tomcat4ibis